vitei/pendactive/README.md

 ## Description

-Pendactive is a recursive task management tool that allows individuals or teams organize and assign tasks hierarchicaly.
+Pendactive is a recursive task management tool that allows individuals or teams organize and assign tasks hierarchically.
 A live demonstration can be seen at [pendactive.com](http://pendactive.com)

 ## Requirements